JuliaLang/julia/doc/src/manual/environment-variables.md

 ### [`JULIA_NUM_THREADS`](@id JULIA_NUM_THREADS)

 An unsigned 64-bit integer (`uint64_t`) that sets the maximum number of threads available to Julia.
-If `$JULIA_NUM_THREADS` exceeds the number of available CPU threads (logical cores), then the number of threads is set to the number of CPU threads.
 If `$JULIA_NUM_THREADS` is not positive or is not set, or if the number of CPU threads cannot be determined through system calls, then the number of threads is set to `1`.

+If `$JULIA_NUM_THREADS` is set to `auto`, then the number of threads will be set to the number of CPU threads.

 !!! note
     `JULIA_NUM_THREADS` must be defined before starting julia; defining it in `startup.jl` is too late in the startup process.

 !!! compat "Julia 1.5"
     In Julia 1.5 and above the number of threads can also be specified on startup using the `-t`/`--threads` command line argument.

+!!! compat "Julia 1.7"
+    The `auto` value for `$JULIA_NUM_THREADS` requires Julia 1.7 or above.

 ### `JULIA_THREAD_SLEEP_THRESHOLD`